vistadataproject/documents/README.md

 __How?__

-Represent, analyze, and automate all sources of metadata (both internal to VISTA as well as external) leveraging modern, open, machine-processable, web-centric, web-scale linked data standards, including the following:.
+Transform, analyze, automate, and integrate all sources of metadata (both internal to VISTA as well as external) using exclusively modern, open, machine-processable, web-centric, web-scale data model standards, including the following:.

 __[Web Standards](https://github.com/vistadataproject/documents/tree/master/Background#standards)__
 * RDF